z390development/z390/test/README.md

             open as an ESDS for reading.
 *.js        scripts to do the above tests.
 Specifically: execz.js    functionally similar to EXEC.BAT in z390 as shipped.
-It executes the specified .390 program. tcat.js     a test of catalog processing. preDiff.js  a script to work out the most recent version of each source file (in Beta 12, Beta 11, 1.5.06) that
+It executes the specified .390 program. tcat.js     a test of catalog processing, prototyped in ECMAScript 6 rather than Java.
+It runs in the Nashorn shell. preDiff.js  a script to work out the most recent version of each source file (in Beta 12, Beta 11, 1.5.06) that
             I have updated, and create a diff file for each, in handover/N/diff.
 (N=1, 2 or 3)